 Bonner’s educational chops are top-notch.
 Her writing deftly balances accurate scientific information with approachable everyday language, which is perfectly complemented by her lovely environmental compositions and silly-but-informative cartoons.
 She even includes a tongue-in-cheek demonstration of her paleoart process, in a humorous exchange with the early mammal Morganucodon who gives her feedback on how much fur to give it.

-The complete “When” series has since been collected into a single volume titled When Fish Got Feet, When Bugs Were Big, and When Dinos Dawned, which also corrects some bits of information that since proven incorrect, though as the most recent book in the series, I can’t imagine there’s much that needs updating.
+The complete “When” series has since been collected into a single volume titled When Fish Got Feet, When Bugs Were Big, and When Dinos Dawned, which also corrects some bits of information that have since proven incorrect, though as the most recent book in the series, the Triassic section needed little updating.
 I might’ve been more biased towards feathering the dinosaurs myself, though I suppose there’s still room for interpretation on the earliest dinosaurs.